 This manual does not provide legal advice, and is not a substitute for legal advice.
 It provides legal information, but only your own attorney can give you specific legal advice that accounts for all the facts and circumstances in your individual case.
-The information contained here is current as of July, 2013.

 Please copy and share.